guinux/piko/README.md

 ## Status

+piko is **beta software**.
+Every planned feature for a full package manager is built: install, removal, upgrade and sysupgrade, with signature verification, hooks, scriptlets and parallel downloads.
+Each feature is tested against a real Arch Linux system.

-piko is still **alpha software**.
-Do not run transactions with piko on a production system yet.
+Tests and bug reports are welcome.
+Keep pacman available as a fallback, and do not use piko on a critical system yet.

-It can:
-- read the local database and the repositories
-- refresh databases and download packages
-- run a transaction, with signature verification, hooks and scriptlets

-Some features are not yet built:
-- resumed downloads
+A command that changes the system (`install`, `update`, `remove`, `refresh`, and the keyring changes of `piko key`) must run as root.
+Pass `--root`, `--dbpath` or `--gpgdir` to a directory you own to run it as an ordinary user.

 ## Quick start